 Rizalina G. Mantaring has been an independent director of URC since August 13, 2020.
 She was the Chief Executive Officer and Country Head of Sun Life Financial Philippines until her retirement in June 2018.
 She assumed the chairmanship of Sun Life Financial Philippine Holding Co. until she stepped down in August 2019.
 She is also an independent director of Ayala Corporation Inc., Ayala Land, Inc., First Philippine Holdings Corporation Inc., PHINMA Corporation, East Asia Computer Center Inc., Maxicare Healthcare Corporation, and GoTyme Bank.
 She is also a director of Sun Life Grepa Financial Inc. Among her other affiliations are as a member of the Board of Trustees of the Makati Business Club, and Philippine Business for Education.
-She was also President of the Management Association of the Philippines and the Philippine Life Insurance Association.
-She is a recipient of the Asia Talent Management Award in the Asia Business Leaders Award 2017 organized by the global business news network CNBC, among other prestigious awards.
+She was also President of the Asia Talent Management Award in the Asia Business Leaders Award 2017 organized by the global business news network CNBC, among other prestigious awards.
 She was selected as one of the 100 Most Outstanding Alumni of the past century by the University of the Philippines College of Engineering and received the PAX award, the highest award given to outstanding alumnae, in 2019 from St. Scholastica's College Manila.
 She holds a BS in Electrical Engineering degree from the University of the Philippines where she graduated with honors.
 She obtained her MS degree in Computer Science from the State University of New York at Albany.